amirallami-code/license-guide/README.md

 3. Some licenses (like GPL) make it difficult or impossible to change to a more restrictive license.
 4. Consider using tools like CLA (Contributor License Agreement) to manage contributions and potential license changes.

+When changing licenses, it's crucial to communicate clearly with your user and contributor community about the reasons for the change and its implications.

 ## International Aspects of Licensing

 Software licensing can have international implications: